official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 resolution 687 (1991)” by “refusing to make available documents and information requested by UNSCOM … by imposing new restrictions on the weapons

-271  BBC News, 16 December 1998, Blair’s statement on Iraq strikes: full text.
+[^271]:  BBC News, 16 December 1998, Blair’s statement on Iraq strikes: full text.
-272 UN Security Council, 16 December 1998, ‘Letter dated 16 December 1998 from the Charge D’Affaires
+[^272]: UN Security Council, 16 December 1998, ‘Letter dated 16 December 1998 from the Charge D’Affaires
-AI of the United States Mission to the United Nations addressed to the President of the Security Council’ (S/1998/1181).

 149